heiner/heiner.github.com/_posts/2026-06-18-some-specific-integrals.md

 I tried operator theoretic approaches for a while and learned a good deal about Hankel operators and Hardy spaces.
 But I did not manage to make real headway with this.
-Since the limiting function isn't trace class, most usual tools don't apply and regularizations of the operator were too complicated for me to do enough analysis on.
+Since the limit isn't trace class, most usual tools don't apply and regularizations of the operator were too complicated for me to do enough analysis on.